 Even though it’s donned with a Toyota badge, Century sits atop Japanese maker’s lineup.
 A car that got its name after 100th birthday of Toyota Industries’ founder Sakichi Toyoda, sits above the most expensive Lexuses (or is it Lexi?).
 In its latest years, it warranted a price tag of more than $100,000.
 But Toyota Century wasn’t available in just about any Toyota dealership.
 It was only sold in special Toyota Store dealership network in Japan.
 And only executives drove it, or rather drove in it.
 Unlike most other luxurious limos, Century wasn’t intended for wealth-flaunting businessmen.
 Instead, it was marketed as a car that should be earned through persistent work.
 A type of work that yields success.

-Although FTO came after Japanese bubble economy burst, Mitsubishi’s sports compact was so good that it reminisced JDM’s golden era.
-Car whose acronyms stood for Fresh Touring Origination even won the Car of the Year award in its home market.
+Although the FTO came after Japanese bubble economy burst, Mitsubishi’s sports compact was so good that it reminisced JDM’s golden era.
+The car whose acronyms stood for Fresh Touring Origination even won the Car of the Year award in its home market.
 It was so desired that Australian, UK and New Zealand sports car enthusiasts even forced Mitsubishi to start offering FTO on a regular basis in their own markets.
 Grey market has been known to have such influence on an automaker before.

 At first, front-wheel drive sports coupe came with 1.8L in-line four capable of generating 123 horsepower.
-That figure’s comparable to what Mazda MX-5 Miata was offering back then (128 hp from identical displacement).
+That figure’s comparable to what the Mazda MX-5 Miata was offering back then (128 hp from identical displacement).
 Sports package meant – not only upgraded figures – but a whole new engine altogether.
 2.0L V6 delivered 168 horsepower, while the same mill with Mitsubishi Innovative Valve timing Electronic Control system (MICEV) put up 197 ponies.
 Strongest option was reserved for special edition models, however.
 Models like GPX Car of the Year limited edition from 1995 or GP and GP Special from 1996 and 1997.

-Toyota Chaser was a line of 4-door mid-size sedans which ran between 1977 and 2001.
-During JDM market’s performance peak, Chaser was in its fourth (’89-’92) and fifth (’92-’96) generation.
-Although mid-size sedan from Toyota won’t cause any stirs today (plenty of Camry’s around), a Chaser imported to the US certainly would.
+The Toyota Chaser was a line of 4-door mid-size sedans which ran between 1977 and 2001.
+During JDM market’s performance peak, the Chaser was in its fourth (’89-’92) and fifth (’92-’96) generation.
+Although the mid-size sedan from Toyota won’t cause any stirs today (plenty of Camry’s around), a Chaser imported to the US certainly would.
 Well, not at first sight, though.
 It’s what’s under its hood that would get the job done.

 Mazda Cosmo is not just one of the most amazing Japanese cars ever made – it’s also one of the most sought after JDM cars that we hadn’t had the chance to buy.
 But, arguably the most prolific Mazda car in history which served as Wankel rotary engine’s launch pad and survived for four generations, was more than that.